-- (a) assesses or tests an individual's hearing; or - (b) prescribes a hearing aid for an individual, with a view to the sale, whether by P or another, of a hearing aid to, or for the use of, that individual and "hearing aid dispenser" shall be construed accordingly.
+- (a) assesses or tests an individual's hearing; or - (b) prescribes a hearing aid for an individual,

-- (2) In sub-paragraph (1)- - "hearing aid" means an electronic device, designed to be placed outside or within the ear, which processes and amplifies sounds using electro-acoustic or electro-magnetic systems in order to compensate for hearing loss; - "sale" means supply by way of retail sale or by way of hire but does not include a sale to a person acquiring for the purposes of trade. - 2.
-In this Order, words importing the masculine gender include the feminine.
+(2) In sub-paragraph (1)-

+"hearing aid" means an electronic device, designed to be placed outside or within the ear, which processes and amplifies sounds using electro-acoustic or electro-magnetic systems in order to compensate for hearing loss;

+2. In this Order, words importing the masculine gender include the feminine.